projg2/python-guide/distutils.rst

     KEYWORDS="~alpha ~amd64 ~arm ~arm64 ~hppa ~ia64 ~m68k ~mips ~ppc ~ppc64 ~s390 ~sh ~sparc ~x86 ~x64-solaris"
     SLOT="0"

+This example package needs setuptools at runtime, i.e. its installed files import modules from ``pkg_resources`` or ``setuptools`` packages.
-This example package installs *entry points* (grep for ``entry_points`` in ``setup.py`` or ``setup.cfg``), that is wrapper scripts that use setuptools to import the installed package files and execute subroutines within them.
-This means that ``dev-python/setuptools`` must remain installed at runtime and the variable is set to ``rdepend``.
+A common case for it are *console script entry points* (grep for ``entry_points`` in ``setup.py`` or ``setup.cfg``), that is wrapper scripts that use ``pkg_resources`` to call subroutines from the installed package.

+In this case, the variable is set to ``rdepend``.
+The eclass detects this either if the package installs console script entry points, or lists setuptools as runtime dependency in its metadata.
+If it uses aforementioned packages but misses the dependency, please submit a fix upstream adding it to ``install_requires``.

 Some packages do not use setuptools at all, and instead use plain distutils.
 In this case, the correct value is simply ``no``.

-There are a few cases where the automatic check does not yield correct values, e.g. when ``dev-python/setuptools`` is used at runtime in other way than through entry points.
-In that case, a value of ``manual`` can be used to disable the logic completely and specify the dependencies manually.
+There are a few cases where the automatic check does not yield correct values  In that case, a value of ``manual`` can be used to disable the logic completely.
+In this case, you need to specify the setuptools dependency manually.

 When a ``pyproject.toml``-based build system (flit, poetry) is being used, a value of ``pyproject.toml`` can be used to enable installing it